 Both the security and the efficiency challenges can be mitigated by setting up a dedicated WLAN access network for IoT devices.
 Keeping lower performance IoT devices in a separate network allows for optimizations of the network configurations to their native purpose—e.g., enabling legacy backward-compatibility modes in the radio interfaces only when there is real need for them.
 Specific filtering rules could be applied to IoT devices limiting broadcasting inside the access network to prevent vulnerable devices from attacking other devices in the network or connecting to any host in the Internet.
+The IoT devices still use Internet protocols for communication, but their communications are restricted within a virtual private network to mitigate the risks of the public Internet.

 Network virtualization allows for establishment of multiple independent access networks on a common infrastructure and is well supported by IEEE 802 technologies through inherent support of virtualization.

+Virtualized WLAN access for IoT

 Figure 25 shows how a virtualized WLAN access network for in-building IoT could be realized by leveraging the fixed broadband access infrastructure over either cable, DSL, or fiber providing broadband Internet access to homes.
 Core functionality of the solution is the establishment of the virtualized NA in the homes by setting up a second AP instance on the WLAN interface of the residential customer-premises equipment (CPE).
 To establish the desired isolation of the WLAN access network for IoT devices, the second AP instances in the CPEs have to be attached to a separate control plane to allow for the desired security and access control by the IoT service provider.
 A separate datapath for the second WLAN forwards all the traffic going over the IoT WLAN to the IoT service provider and prevents IoT devices from establishing uncontrolled connections to the Internet with the inherent risk of getting compromised through those connections.

-Virtualized WLAN access for IoT
+Remote CPE management, e.g. supported by TR-069 CPE WAN management protocol and TR-181 device information model, can be used by the Internet service provider to remotely configure the second AP instance, second datapath, and second control entities within the CPE.
+It also allows to remotely reapply the same configurations, when the CPE is replaced through newer hardware, which can happen during the long lifetime of IoT applications.

+Figure 25+1 – Schematic datapath and WLAN configuration model of CPE with IoT WLAN

+Figure 25+1 shows in a schematic diagram the additional configuration elements needed to establish the IoT WLAN and the second datapath for in-building IoT services within a remotely managed CPE.

-The second datapath and control plane for the IoT WLAN AP instances are established by the Internet service provider in the broadband access infrastructure and provided to the IoT service provider as a kind of “WLAN as a Service.”
+In the broadband access infrastructure the second datapath and control plane for the IoT WLAN AP instances are established by the Internet service provider and provided to the IoT service provider as a kind of “WLAN as a Service.”
 After instantiation of the second WLAN access network, the IoT service provider can control and operate the virtualized WLAN access network for IoT devices like a dedicated network.
 It has its own operation, administration, and maintenance through a separate NMS, enabling independent access to all management data belonging to the virtualized WLAN access network.
 Only a few PHY-related configurations like radio channel assignments of the WLAN APs can’t be independently configured by the IoT service provider but are preset by the owner of the infrastructure.